Chittor Fort: Rana Kumbha and clan

 There was resurgence during the reign of Rana Kumbha in the 15th century.
 Rana Kumbha, also known as Maharana Kumbhakarna, son of Rana Mokal, ruled Mewar between 1433 AD and 1468 AD.
 He is credited with building up the Mewar kingdom assiduously as a force to reckon with.
 He built 32 forts (84 fortresses formed the defense of Mewar) including one in his own name, called Kumbalgarh.
-His brother Rana Raimal assumed the reins of power in 1473.
-After his death in May 1509, Sangram Singh (also known as Rana Sanga), his youngest son, became the ruler of Mewar, which brought in a new phase in the history of Mewar.
+His younger son, Rana Raimal, assumed the reins of power in 1473.
+After Raimal's death in May 1509, Sangram Singh (also known as Rana Sanga), his younger son, became the ruler of Mewar, which brought in a new phase in the history of Mewar.

 Chittorgarh Under Rana Sanga

-Rana Sanga ascended the throne in 1509 after a long struggle with his brothers.
+Rana Sanga ascended the throne in 1509 after a long struggle with his brothers Prithviraj and Jaimal.
 He was an ambitious king under whom Mewar reached its zenith in power and prosperity.
 Rajput strength under Rana Sanga reached its zenith and threatens to revive their powers again in Northern India.
 He established a strong kingdom from Satluj in Punjab in North till Narmada River in South in Malwa.
 After conquering Malwa and the Thar desert to the west and until Bayana in the east.
 In his military career he defeated Ibrahim Lodhi at the Battle of Khatoli and manage to free most of Rajasthan along with that he mark his control over parts of Uttar Pradesh including Chandwar, he gave the part of U.P to his allies Rao Manik Chand Chauhan who later supported him in Battle of khanwa.
 After that Rana Sanga fought another battle with Ibrahim Lodhi known as Battle of Dholpur where again Rajput confederacy were victorious.
 This time following his victory Sanga conquered much of the Malwa along with Chanderi and bestowed it to one of his vassal Medini Rai.
 Rai ruled over Malwa with Chanderi as his capital.
 Sanga also invaded Gujarat with 50,000 Rajput confederacy joined by his three allies.
 He plundered Gujarat sultanate and chased the Muslim Army as far as capital Ahmedabad.
 He successfully annexed Northern Gujarat and appoint one of his vassals to rule there.
 Following the series of victories over Sultans he successfully establish his sovereignty over Rajasthan, Malwa and large parts of Gujarat.
 After these victories he united several Rajput states from Northern India to expel Babur from India and re-establish Hindu power in Delhi.